 - All should have the opportunity to participate in the discussion so please be mindful and allow others to give their perspectives.

-Special Interest Group meets one Friday per month at 12pm.
-All students are welcomed.
+Special Interest Group meets one Friday per month at 11:30am.
+All students are welcome.
 The group format consists of guest speakers, movies, articles, and discussion on current events.
-If there is a topic you would like to suggest for an upcoming meeting or if you would like to help facilitate, please email Dr. Burbage at email@example.com.
+If there is a topic you would like to suggest for an upcoming meeting or if you would like to help facilitate, please email Dr. Burbage at firstname.lastname@example.org.

 Michelle Burbage, PhD; Assistant Professor, Public Health Sciences Division

 Ardythe Morrow, PhD; Professor, Epidemiology Division

 Rose Thoroughman, MPH student; Public Health Sciences Division